Macanese Portuguese

-Macanese Portuguese (português macaense) is a Portuguese dialect spoken in Macau, where Portuguese is co-official with Cantonese.
+Macanese Portuguese (português macaense) is the Portuguese language as spoken in Macau, where Portuguese is a co-official with Cantonese.
 Macanese Portuguese is spoken, to some degree either natively or as a second language, by roughly 2.3% of the population of Macau.
-It should not be confused with Macanese language (or patuá), a distinct Portuguese creole that developed in Macau during the Portuguese rule.
+It should not be confused with Macanese Patois (or patuá), a distinct Portuguese creole that developed in Macau during the Portuguese rule.

 History

-Macau had its first contact with the Portuguese language in 1557 when the territory was established as a trade center of Portugal to other parts of Asia.
-The language largely entered Macau in the 19th century when China ceded Macau to Portugal and Macau was declared a formal Portuguese province.
-At that time, it was made an official language along with Cantonese.
-Despite being a Portuguese colony for over four centuries, the Portuguese language was never widely spoken in Macau and remained limited to administration and higher education and was spoken primarily by the Portuguese colonists, Macanese people of mixed ancestry (many of whom instead once spoke Macanese Patois), and elites and middle-class people of pure Chinese blood.
-A Portuguese pidgin was used more widely.
-Currently, there is only one school in Macau where Portuguese is the medium of instruction, the Macau Portuguese School; Portuguese is also mainly taught in government schools.
+Portugal officially occupied Macau in 1887 after signing the Sino-Portuguese Treaty of Peking.
+Nevertheless, during the Portuguese Macau period, Portugal did not promote Portuguese to its Chinese inhabitants.
+According to Macao Yearbook, there were 107 Chinese-language schools (that accordingly followed Confucian education principles) out of 129 total in 1927, showing that most Chinese did not primarily learn Portuguese.

-Macau was transferred sovereignty from Portugal to People's Republic of China in 1999, but Portuguese remained an official language.
-Although Portuguese use was in decline in Asia in the early 21st century after Macau was ceded to China in 1999, there has been an increase in the teaching of Portuguese, mostly due to East Timor's (closest Portuguese-speaking country to Macau) boost in the number of speakers in the last five years, but also the Chinese authorities' protection of Portuguese as an official language in Macau, owing to the growing trade links between China and lusophone nations such as Portugal, Brazil, Angola, Mozambique, and East Timor, with 5,000 students learning the language.
+The sovereignty of Macau was transferred from Portugal to the People's Republic of China in 1999, but Portuguese remained an official language.
+Although Portuguese use as a whole was in decline in Asia during the early 21st century, notably after Macau was ceded to China in 1999, there has been an increase in the teaching of Portuguese mostly due to East Timor's (closest Portuguese-speaking country to Macau) boost in the number of speakers in the last five years, but also because of the Chinese authorities' preservation of Portuguese as an official language in Macau, owing to the growing trade links between China and Lusophone nations such as Portugal, Brazil, Angola, Mozambique, and East Timor, with 5,000 students learning the language alone.

 Features

 Phonology

 The Macanese dialect was traditionally an Old Portuguese variety.
-However, nowadays, it closely follows the standard European dialect in pronunciation and vocabulary.
-The only Portuguese-medium school teaches the standard European dialect, as with most of the CPLP like in East Timor.
+However, it nowadays closely follows the standard European dialect in pronunciation and vocabulary.
+The only Portuguese-curriculum school teaches in the standard European dialect, as do institutions in most of the CPLP such as East Timor.
 There are still some phonological differences affected by Cantonese phonology made by those who speak Portuguese as a second language, such as a non-rhotic accent: final //ɾ// in infinitive verbs is dropped (cf. comer 'to eat', dormir 'to sleep, but not mar 'sea'), as in African Portuguese and most Brazilian speakers, and /[ʒ]/ is devoiced to /[ʃ]/, a trait almost unique to Macau.
 These phonological differences do not apply to Chinese who have higher education in Portuguese.